SunsetQuest/Asm4GCN/README.md

   - OpenClWithGCN update: updated driver version warning for new driver versions
   - Tests Update: Corrected issue in Validate results in unit tests.
   - Tests Update: Added a new test to OpenClWithGCN reuse.

+- September 15 2015
+  - Improvement: (OpenClWithGCN Performance) Updated RegEx in ExtractAsm4GCNBlocks.
+Comments are now stripped out first.
+In addition, the RegEx has been brought outside of the function so it does not have to be re-created each time.
+  - Improvement: (OpenClWithGCN Performance) The last dummy source code is now cached so we can detect if there are changes.
+If there are no changes then we do not need to recompile it.
+  - Improvement: (OpenClWithGCN Performance) Overall, re-running a modified a __asm4GCN is now about 10x to 50x faster!
+First time calls are roughly 10% faster.
+  - Updated: OpenClWithGCN update: updated driver version warning for new driver versions
+  - Fix: Tests Update: Corrected issue in Validate results in unit tests.
+  - Add: Tests Update: Added a new test to OpenClWithGCN reuse.

+- September 21 2015
+  - Fix: Fixed bug with dummy kernel.
+The dummy kernel was not expanding to the size it should so when large kernels were created they would not fit in the dummy kernels binary space.

+- October 19 2015
+  - Fix: Fixed an bug when there was an AMD and NVidia GPU in the same system and the NVidia GPU came up first

+- October 24 2015
+  - Refactored: Cleaned up GcnBlock.cs.
+Separated CleanupComments, processDefines, and processSingleStmt

+- November 9 2015
+  - New: Added a friendly sytax feature so that asm statements can be entered in a more readable format.
+Example: "v_add_i32 localSizeIdx, vcc, laneId, vLocalSize" can now be added like "localSizeIdx = laneId + vLocalSize".
+It is easier to read.
+It is only supported on +,-,*,>>,<<.
+  - Refactor: Pulled out some of the Regular Expressions to their own file.
+This will be expanded on in the future.

 ###To-Do / Broken
 - cannot re-use the same variable name (maybe move these to a list under itself)
 - cannot have multiple __asm4GCN kernels